-- Competing priorities: COVID-19 pandemic recovery, natural/manmade humanitarian crises, global/regional health priorities, globalization and the impact of climate change continue to divert financial and human resources from immunization programmes. - Vaccine hesitancy: Vaccine hesitancy has been increasing since the COVID-19 pandemic and is one of the main barriers to immunization in many countries of the Region. - Outbreaks: The number of outbreaks in the Region is rising, including measles, circulating vaccine-derived poliovirus (cVDPV), diphtheria and other epidemic-prone diseases.
-Rapid and effective response is needed in countries experiencing multiple simultaneous outbreaks, where health services including immunization programmes are becoming overwhelmed; this comes with the additional challenge of implementing repeated vaccination response campaigns to control recurrent outbreaks. - Climate change: Global warming has caused droughts in several countries of the Region and massive flooding in others, leading to severe social, environmental and epidemiological disruptions.
-These climate-related events also create service delivery challenges and negatively impact health workforce capacity. - Weak health systems: In many countries of the Region, immunization programmes are impacted by weaknesses in the areas described below. - Data management: Outdated/absent national statistics, lack of consensus on denominators and difficulties in properly assessing coverage are issues in priority countries, worsened by the existence of parallel reporting systems.
-There is limited use of technology in data management and lack of technical capacity in data analysis, interpretation and use in most priority countries. - Vaccine supply, cold chain and logistics: With the support of Gavi's Cold Chain Equipment and Optimization Platform and through significant investments made during the COVID-19 pandemic, countries were able to secure standard cold chain equipment and increase their storge capacity significantly.
+- Outbreaks: The number of outbreaks in the Region is rising, including measles, circulating vaccine-derived poliovirus (cVDPV), diphtheria and other epidemic-prone diseases.
+Rapid and effective response is needed in countries experiencing multiple simultaneous outbreaks, where health services - including immunization programmes - are becoming overwhelmed; this comes with the additional challenge of implementing repeated vaccination response campaigns to control recurrent outbreaks. - Climate change: Global warming has caused droughts in several countries of the Region and massive flooding in others, leading to severe social, environmental and epidemiological disruptions.
+These climate-related events also create service delivery challenges and negatively impact health workforce capacity. - Weak health systems: In many countries of the Region, immunization programmes are impacted by weaknesses in the areas described below. - a.
+Data management: Outdated/ absent national statistics, lack of consensus on denominators and difficulties in properly assessing coverage are issues in priority countries, worsened by the existence of parallel reporting systems.
+There is limited use of technology in data management and lack of technical capacity in data analysis, interpretation and use in most priority countries. - b.
+Vaccine supply, cold chain and logistics: With the support of Gavi's Cold Chain Equipment and Optimization Platform and through significant investments made during the COVID-19 pandemic, countries were able to secure standard cold chain equipment and increase their storge capacity significantly.
 Although these efforts are vital for new vaccine introduction and large-scale mass vaccination campaigns, the overall supply chain management is not yet up to the required standard.
-Electronic inventory of all cold chain equipment, remote continuous temperature monitoring, electronic automated systems to record storage, supply and distribution of vaccines, and logistics, are not yet in place in most countries. - Financing: Given the difficulties outlined above, programme managers often face challenges in mobilizing resources to support the national immunization programme, whether in terms of new vaccine introduction or routine vaccine delivery, especially to underserved communities.
-Financial sustainability is a key challenge in low-income countries that are dependent on donor support for vaccine procurement and programme operations. - Migration: The exodus of experienced health workers leads to so-called brain drain and a shortage in skilled health workforce. - Governance: Programme structure, coordination among different tiers, management capacity, accountability and regular monitoring and evaluation are not optimal in most priority countries.
+Electronic inventory of all cold chain equipment, remote continuous temperature monitoring, electronic automated systems to record storage, supply and distribution of vaccines, and logistics, are not yet in place in most countries.

+- c.
+Financing: Given the difficulties outlined above, programme managers often face challenges in mobilizing resources to support the national immunization programme, whether in terms of new vaccine introduction or routine vaccine delivery, especially to underserved communities.
+Financial sustainability is a key challenge in low-income countries that are dependent on donor support for vaccine procurement and programme operations. - d.
+Migration: The exodus of experienced health workers leads to so-called brain drain and a shortage in skilled health workforce.

+- e.
+Governance: Programme structure, coordination among different tiers, management capacity, accountability and regular monitoring and evaluation are not optimal in most priority countries.
 The national immunization policy is often outdated or not followed, or in some cases, policy is lacking.
-A national operational plan derived from a multi-year national immunization strategic plan is essential. - Limited programme capacity: Many immunization programmes have limited capacity, especially in the areas of management, leadership and community engagement.
+A national operational plan derived from a multi-year national immunization strategic plan is essential. - f.
+Limited programme capacity: Many immunization programmes have limited capacity, especially in the areas of management, leadership and community engagement.